walle/ramblings/ramblings/_posts/2013-02-13-thoughts-about-licensing-and-app-prices.md

+---
+layout: default
+title: Thoughts about licensing and app prices
+---
 # Thoughts about licensing and app prices - draft

 Tldr; Every app developer who wants to release their app for free should take some amount of money for the app and release the code as open source.